pnp/powershell/documentation/Grant-PnPAzureADAppSitePermission.md

 ```

 ### -DisplayName
-The display name to set for the app in the site.
+The display name to set for the application permission you're adding.
+Only for visual reference purposes, does not need to match the name of the application in Azure Active Directory.

 ```yaml
 Type: String